Search

 When one who has drifted away from God realizes their sins, and thanks Jesus for washing them away, and comes back to God, this is called repentance.

-Repentance is to admit our sins and turn back to the Word of God, to accept the salvation of the water and the blood with all our hearts (1 John 5:6).
+Repentance is to admit our sins and turn back to the word of God, to accept the salvation of the water and the blood with all our hearts (1 John 5:6).

 A sinner has to give up all their own thoughts and will and return to Jesus completely.
-We will be saved when we come to believe that the baptism of Jesus was to take all our sins onto Himself.
+We will be saved when we come to believe that the baptism of Jesus was to take all our sins on to Himself.

 • 10.
 Salvation